create3000/x_ite/docs/_posts/components/Texturing3D/TextureTransformMatrix3D.md

 TextureTransformMatrix3D applies a 3D transformation to texture coordinates.

-The TextureTransformMatrix3D node belongs to the **Texturing3D** component and its default container field is *textureTransform.* It is available since X3D version 3.1 or later.
+The TextureTransformMatrix3D node belongs to the **Texturing3D** component and its default container field is *textureTransform.* It is available from X3D version 3.1 or later.

 ## Hierarchy